-Forward Rate Agreement: A Forward Rate Agreement (FRA) is a financial contract between two parties to exchange interest payments for a 'notional principal' amount on settlement date, for a specified period from start date to maturity date.
+- Forward Rate Agreement A Forward Rate Agreement (FRA) is a financial contract between two parties to exchange interest payments for a 'notional principal' amount on settlement date, for a specified period from start date to maturity date.
 Accordingly, on the settlement date, cash payments based on contract (fixed) and the settlement rate, are made by the parties to one another.
 The settlement rate is the agreed bench-mark/ reference rate prevailing on the settlement date.

-- j) Investment in units of CDMDF: In accordance with the requirement of Regulation 43A of SEBI (Mutual Funds) Regulations, 1996 read with Chapter 16A of SEBI Master Circular dated June 27, 2024, on Corporate Debt Market Development Fund, scheme shall invest 25 bps of its AUM in the units of CDMDF (AIF units). - k) Credit default swaps is a financial contract that enables an investor to transfer or hedge their credit risk by exchanging it with another party. - l) Liquid assets - Liquid assets shall include Cash, Government Securities, T-bills and Repo on Government Securities. - m) Securities Lending- Securities Lending and Borrowing is a process through which shares or stocks are lent or borrowed from other investors or financial firms at a specified time and price.
+k) Investment in units of CDMDF: In accordance with the requirement of Regulation 43A of SEBI (Mutual Funds) Regulations, 1996 read with Chapter 16A of SEBI Master Circular dated June 27, 2024, on Corporate Debt Market Development Fund, scheme shall invest 25 bps of its AUM in the units of CDMDF (AIF units).

+l) Credit default swaps is a financial contract that enables an investor to transfer or hedge their credit risk by exchanging it with another party m) Liquid assets - Liquid assets shall include Cash, Government Securities, T-bills and Repo on Government Securities.